PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 17:08:45
+Last updated: 2024-04-02 17:09:19
-Random Quote: Wisdom is oftentimes nearer when we stoop than when we soar. - William Wordsworth
+Random Quote: The supreme art of war is to subdue the enemy without fighting. - Sun Tzu